TheScienceUniverse/codec/srcCode/readme.md

 # CoDec

-Library for Source-Coding OR Data-Compression
+Library for Source-Coding or Data-Compression